 This course introduces the student to fundamentals of investigation; crime scene search, recording, collection and preservation of evidence; sources of information; interview and interrogation; case preparation and court presentation; and the investigation of specific offenses such as arson, narcotics, sex, larceny, burglary, robbery, and homicide.
-Prerequisite: Admission to the program and persmission of the instructor.

-CIC 0203 Introduction to Criminalistics
+CJC 0203 Introduction to Criminalistics

 Continuation of the study of criminal investigation including a general survey of the methods and techniques used in modern scientific investigation of crime, with emphasis upon the practical use of these methods by the students.
 Laboratory techniques will be demonstrated, and the student will participate in actual use of the scientific equipment.
-Prerequisite: Admission to the program; permission of the instructor; satisfactory completion of CIC 0202.